 Where G+T engages external information technology service providers, we ensure that wherever possible, our data is stored within Australia.
 Some of our vendors do however store data in overseas locations, including but not limited to UK, New Zealand, USA, and South Africa.

 Otherwise, G+T will only disclose personal information if this is required by law or permitted under the Privacy Act.
 G+T is also bound by professional obligations of confidentiality, including in relation to personal information.

 4. Security of Personal Information

 G+T takes reasonable steps to ensure the security of your personal information.
-Our premises are in a secure building with access restricted to passcard holders.
+Our premises are in secure buildings with access restricted to passcard holders.
 Our IT systems are password protected and we conduct regular audit and data integrity checks.
 We frequently update our anti-virus software in order to protect our systems (and the data contained in those systems) from computer viruses.
-In addition, all G+T employees are required, as a condition of employment, to treat personal information held by G+T as confidential.
+In addition, all G+T employees are required, as a condition of employment, to treat personal information held by G+T as confidential

 5. Access and Correction